-Next, combine the carrots and green onions until all the ingredients are well combined.
+Next, combine the carrots and the green onions with the cabbage until all the ingredients are well combined and evenly distributed.

-Drizzle with the lemon juice and mayonnaise, and toss everything together to fully disperse the mayonnaise, mixing until everything is combined well.
+Drizzle the cabbage and carrots mixtures with the lemon juice and mayonnaise, and toss everything together well in order to fully disperse the mayonnaise, mixing until everything is combined well.

 Season lightly with a bit of salt and pepper to taste.

 Recipe tip: If you have enough time, prepare your cole slaw in advance and allow it to sit in the refrigerator, covered, for at least an hour or two, to allow the cabbage to soften and the flavors to fully develop.
 Remove from the fridge and gently toss everything together again just before serving.
 Taste, and add a bit more salt and pepper to taste just before serving, if you'd like.